poojaupadhye0976/contact-manager-app/README.md

 git clone [repository-url]

+cd contact-manager/

-cd contact-manager
+cd backend/

 Install dependencies:

-npm install
+npm install json-server

-Start the mock API server (in a separate terminal): cd backend/ npm install json-server node server.js
+Start the mock API server (in a separate terminal):

+node server.js

 This will start json-server on http://localhost:3001.

 Start the React app:

+cd contact-manager/

-cd frontend
+cd frontend/

+Install dependencies:

+npm install

 npm start

 The application will be running at http://localhost:3000.